KeelanAnderson/pp4-easybook/README.md

 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) was used for debugging of the code and checking site for responsiveness
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
-- [Google Fonts](https://fonts.google.com/) - for typography in project
+- [Google Fonts](https://fonts.google.com/) - for the typography in the project
+- [Cripsy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - for styling my forms
+- Paint - for photoshop and editing images.

 ## Deployment